 Italy Digital Nomad Visa – What Is It & Do You Need One?

-If you ever dream of living and working in Italy, you’ll be happy to know that a new Italy digital nomad visa was voted into law in March 2022.
+If you ever dream of living and working in Italy, you’ll be happy to know that the Italy digital nomad visa was officially launched on April 4 this year.

 • They work remotely